Thneoly/ntxdemo/plugins/scheduler/README.md

 ## Extending actions or building components

-- Create a new crate next to `scheduler-actions-http` and implement `ActionComponent` for your domain.
+- Create a new crate next to `scheduler-actions-executor` and implement `ActionComponent` for your domain.
 Because the executor crate has zero HTTP-specific dependencies, your component can talk to anything (databases, queues, device bridges, etc.).
 - If you plan to publish the component as a wasm module, keep the component crate `no_std`-friendly and compile it with `cargo component` targeting `wasm32-wasip2`.
 The scheduler binary can embed the wasm runtime later, or you can deploy the component into another host entirely.
-- For quick experiments, you can also reuse the logging component in `scheduler-actions-http::LoggingActionComponent`, which simply prints the call metadata and succeeds.
+- For quick experiments, you can also reuse the logging component in `scheduler-actions-executor::LoggingActionComponent`, which simply prints the call metadata and succeeds.

 ## Task scheduler details